NinjaWeedle/Flambe/README.txt

 -SETUP-
 1. Send FLAMBE.8xp to RAM(Or archive if you plan on using a shell like Mirage OS or DoorsCS7)
+2. Send Pic8.8xi to RAM
-2. Send CELTIC 3.8xk to Archive, then run the Celtic III app and Celtic III.
+3. Send CELTIC 3.8xk to Archive, then run the Celtic III app and Celtic III.
 	-DoorsCS7 users should skip this step and instead enable Celtic III libraries in the DCS7 menu.
-3. Run prgmFLAMBE.
+4. Run prgmFLAMBE.

 == 3.
 HOW TO PLAY ==